saltstack/salt/doc/glossary.rst

         A formatter for defining the characteristics of output data from a Salt command. *See also*: :ref:`list of outputters <all-salt.output>`.

-    Overstate
-        A system by which a Master can issue function calls to minions in a deterministic order. *See also*: :ref:`overstate <states-overstate>`.

     Peer Communication
         The ability for minions to communicate directly with other minions instead of brokering commands through the Salt master. *See also*: